Apply for residency as a parent to a minor child who is a Danish citizen

 When you are the family member of a Danish citizen, you can normally not be granted a residence permit due to the EU regulation on free movement, as they do not apply to purely internal conditions such as family conditions.
 However, the European Court of Justice has ruled that a third-country citizen can be granted an exceptional right to residence under the EU regulation.

-This means that when you are a parent to a minor child, who is a citizen in an EU country, under particular circumstances you can be granted residency in the EU country where the child lives.
+This means that when you are a parent to a minor child, who is a citizen in an EU country, under particular circumstances you can be granted a residence permit in the EU country where the child either lives or must travel to and stay with you (derivative right of residence).
 This might be the case if a rejection of a residence permit will mean that the child will have to leave the EU.

 The requirements you must meet depend on whether the minor child is living with both of his/her parents or not.